toaniel/code-challenge-2019/README.md

 You decide how the user has to input the data and how to validate the input.
-For instance, you can ask the user to enter the set of coordinates in a classic form or use an embedded map in the page and ask the user to select points from the map.
+For instance, you can ask the user to enter the set of coordinates in a classic form or use an embedded map in the page and ask the user to select points from the map ([here][map-alternatives] are some alternatives to google maps if you want).

 Also, we need to show the user his/her progress.
 We should at least present the following reports: